haraprasadj/haraprasadj.github.io/_posts/2012-06-13-secrets-of-success.md

 categories: [Learnings]
 ---

-here was a time when I used to read the so-called "Secrets of Success".
+There was a time when I used to read the so-called "Secrets of Success".
 I used to be enamored of the so-called successful people.

 Then came a time when I was faced with failures I thought that the "successful" ones achieved